nodef/extra-tunnel/README.md

 ### Host local HTTP server

-Assuming your [Heroku] app name is `proxywebapp`, and your local server is running on port 80.
+Assuming your [Heroku] app name is `proxywebapp`, and your local HTTP server is running on port 80.
 The following command starts up a *Server*, which acts as a bridge between your local server `localhost:80` and the *Proxy* `proxywebapp`.
-Try opening `https://proxywebapp.herokuapp.com`, after this command.
+Try opening `https://proxywebapp.herokuapp.com` in your browser, after running this command.

 ```bash
 rhost server --proxy proxywebapp.herokuapp.com --server 80